Ray spider: Labiosternal glands

 The cephalothorax of Theridiosomatidae includes one pair of labiosternal glands which seems a characteristic of the family and could be considered as a variation of segmental glands opening on the base of prosomatic appendages in various spiders.

 This organ is composed of a cuticular sack-like reservoir opening on the sternum via a "pit", and of a cluster of functional units belonging to the class 3 of arthropodian epidermal glands.
 Each unit includes a large adenocyte provided with characteristic foliaceous microvilli (heart-shaped in Naatlo) and numerous mitochondria, an excretory duct terminating to a pore (located on an "apophysis" in Wendilgarda) and canal cells.

 Present in immature and both sexes, the labiosternal gland elaborates a golgian semiochemical, either a pheromone for intraspecific communication, or an allomone improving the prey capture.
 Labiosternal glands were discovered and named by André Lopez(1985,1988,1993).

 Genera

-As of September 2025, the World Spider Catalog accepts the following genera:
+As of January 2026, this family includes 24 genera and 180 species: